Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 - Half-life: up to 38 hours (vs. 8–12 h in dogs)

-- ToxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. dose: potentially toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. from approx. 10–25 mg/kg
+- ToxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. dose: potentially toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. from as little as approx. 10–25 mg/kg

-Summary of Toxic Effects:
+Summary of toxic effects:

 | System | ToxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. effect |